TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 3 - Capacity Dashboards/3.3.4-datastore-capacity/_index.md

 ## Points to Note

-If you are using “thin on thin”, meaning the underlying LUN is also thin provisioned, add visibility into the physical array.
+If you are using "thin on thin", meaning the underlying LUN is also thin provisioned, add visibility into the physical array.

 The dashboard does not have **datastore clusters**.
 If your environment use it, modify this dashboard or create a new one.
 In a large environment with many datastores and datastore clusters, add a View List to list the datastore clusters so you get summary information.
 From this list, drives the datastore view list.
 Alternatively, create a heat map, listing the datastore clusters.